Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/emails/firstclassmeeting.md

 As I will explain today in class, we are not going to review the syllabus today.
-Instead, I am going to introduce the content in our course planning repository and overview the technologies that we will use to investigate discrete structures in the Python programming language.
+Instead, I am going to introduce the content in our course planning repository and overview the technologies that we will use to investigate web development and programming languages such as Markdown, HTML, CSS, and JavaScript.
 Then, I will give you an assignment to install various technologies on your laptop.
 In addition to becoming accustomed to the workflow in our course, the main task for this week is to ensure that every student can use all of the course technologies on their laptop.
 Okay, I look forward to seeing all of you very soon!

 ## Reminder about the First Week of Class

-Since there are many students who are interested in taking this class and yet are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
+Since there are some students who are interested in taking this class and yet are still on the course waiting list due to the College's registration procedure, I don't yet know how many students must fit into our classroom at the same time.
 Moreover, until I add everyone to the class, I will not be able to fairly divide all students into groups that will meet in person according to a set schedule, thereby ensuring that we never exceed the room limit for our classroom and that you are safer during the Fall 2020 semester.
+Finally, there are some students who are currently on the course roster who may change their status as to whether they are learning remotely or on campus.

-Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for M/W/F 10:20 AM - 11:10 AM, through a Google Meet link that I will provide on Monday morning of next week.
+Therefore, to ensure that you are all as safe as possible during the first week of classes, I will be holding all classes, which are scheduled for T/Th 9:35 AM to 10:50 AM, through a Google Meet link that I provide in this email.

 Before you click this link, please make sure that you take the following steps: